 OSHA has established these guidelines in conjunction with data for Permissible Exposure Limits (PEL) to protect workers against the health effects of exposure to hazardous substances.
 When purchasing chemical suits, many manufacturers will label them with the OSHA Hazmat designated Level A through Level D of protection that the suit will provide.

-2. Chemical Suit Type Classifications
+2. Chemical Suit Types and Classifications

 A fully encapsulated chemical suit for Level A hazards would be classified as a Type 1 chemical suit.
 The manufacturer should provide a chemical resistance list and a list of the tests passed for the design and style of the suit in question.
 By far, the most widely used chemical suits for manufacturing processes and industrial hazardous services are typically a Level 3 or a Level 4 chemical suit.

-3. The Styles of Chemical Suit
+3. Styles of Chemical Protection Suits

-The style of chemical suit chosen will also depend on the level of protection needed and the hazards associated with the chemicals in the worker's environment.
+The style of a chemical suit chosen will also depend on the level of protection needed, and the hazards associated with the chemicals in the worker's environment.
 While the suit material is crucial to the level of protection the worker needs, the chemical suit style will fulfill the amount of coverage and closure required.
 Work with a manufacturer that offers several styles of chemical suits with different closure types, ankle and arm cuff styles, and multiple seam selections.

 Chemical Resistant Coveralls provide a basic barrier against light liquid splashes and prevents hazardous dust from contaminating the worker's clothing.
 Chemical resistant coveralls are often used in spray painting, auto mechanics, or metal polishing industries.
 For added safety, these coveralls can be worn on top of primary protective clothing to extend the life or wear time of underlying garments.

 4. The Difference Between Permeation vs. Penetration

-5. What are the Suit's Test Results
+5. What are the Chem Suit's Test Results

-For Level A or Level B protection, make sure the chemical suits meets ISO 6530 test method for resistance of the materials against penetration by liquids.
+For Level A or Level B protection, make sure the chemical suits meet the ISO 6530 test method for resistance of the materials against penetration by liquids.
 Chemical suits that adhere to ISO 6530 have been tested and determined to have met the standards for penetration, repellency, and absorption for protective clothing materials against liquid chemicals.

 - Tensile, Bursting, and Puncture Tests